marianopolis-ai/marianopolis-ai-website/content/join-us.md

 Discord
 ---
 Join us on Discord at https://discord.gg/7ZKTPh2NzH to discuss AI and stay tuned on the next workshops!

 Facebook
 ---
-Join us on Facebook at https://www.facebook.com/groups/413334356715458/ to get all the important events and announcments
+Join us on Facebook at https://www.facebook.com/groups/413334356715458/ to get all the important events and announcements

+Winter 2022 Sign-Up Form
+---
+Sign up for our club at https://forms.gle/HghC3fnQ4TexY64V6